Timon and Pumbaa: Video games

+Disney Interactive Studios published two games starring Timon and Pumbaa.
+The first game is titled Timon & Pumbaa's Jungle Games, which was released in 1995 for Microsoft Windows under the "Disney Gamebreak" brand and was developed by 7th Level.
+It consists of five mini-games, including Jungle Pinball (a pinball game where the board is filled with animals instead of bumpers), Burper (a shooter type game, using Pumbaa to belch gas), Hippo Hop (concept similar to Frogger), Bug Drop (based on Puyo Puyo), and Slingshooter (a slingshot game) accessible directly from the menu.
+The second game published was an educational game titled Adventures in Typing with Timon & Pumbaa, which was released in 1998 for PCs with Microsoft Windows and Mac OS.
+It teaches children how to type through use of five games.

 Timon and Pumbaa reprise their roles from The Lion King in the 2006 video game Kingdom Hearts II.
-They charge in to battle the hyenas, and are saved by the game's main protagonists Sora, Donald Duck, and Goofy.
+They charge in to battle the hyenas, and are saved by Sora, Donald Duck, and Goofy.
 After Simba's coronation, they fear that Simba will forget them and let the other lions eat them, though Sora assures them that Simba will never forget them.
 Pumbaa later shows his bravery by standing between a pregnant Nala and Scar's "ghost".
 Ernie Sabella reprises his role as Pumbaa, while Timon is voiced by Bruce Lanoil.
-Coincidentally, Quinton Flynn also had a role in the game, providing the voice for Axel of Organization XIII.

 Timon and Pumbaa are playable characters to unlock for a limited time in Disney Magic Kingdoms.

 Walt Disney Parks and Resorts

 Timon appears at Walt Disney Parks and Resorts as a meetable character in Adventureland and at Disney’s Animal Kingdom, while Pumbaa occasionally appears on show or parade floats.
 At Walt Disney World, the two appear in signage explaining the park's safety policies to visitors.
 They were similarly featured on the Disney Safety website which was created in conjunction with Animax Entertainment until its closure.
 Timon and Pumbaa were main characters in The Legend of the Lion King, a defunct Fantasyland attraction in Walt Disney World's Magic Kingdom, which retold the story of the film using fully articulated puppets.
 The two also make cameo appearances in the Hong Kong Disneyland and the Disneyland versions of It's a Small World.
 They appeared along with Simba in the film Circle of Life: An Environmental Fable, an edutainment film at Epcot's Land Pavilion that ran from 1995 to 2018.
 Timon and Pumbaa both feature in Festival of the Lion King at Animal Kingdom, voiced by Kevin Schon and Ernie Sabella.